nagapuriakhila424-tech/SQL-Data-Analysis-Project/README.md

 # 📊 SQL Data Analysis Project

 ## 🎯 Objective
-To analyze business data using SQL queries and Python in order to extract meaningful insights, identify trends, and support data-driven decision-making.
-This project demonstrates how raw data can be transformed into actionable business information through database management and analytical SQL operations.
+To analyze business data using SQL and Python, generate meaningful insights, and support data-driven decision-making through database querying and analysis.

 ## 📝 Description
 This project focuses on SQL Data Analysis using Python, Pandas, and SQLite.
-The dataset is first inspected and cleaned by handling missing values and duplicate records.
-The cleaned data is then stored in a SQLite database, where various SQL queries are executed to analyze business performance.
-SQL concepts such as SELECT, WHERE, ORDER BY, GROUP BY, COUNT(), SUM(), and AVG() are used to generate valuable business insights from the data.
+The dataset is cleaned, stored in a SQLite database, and analyzed using SQL queries.
+Various SQL operations are performed to extract valuable business insights and understand key performance metrics.

 ## 🛠️ Tools & Technologies Used
 - Python